-So if I use this definition of aggression, then my bank manager was indeed rude, as her assertive behaviour was solely in the pursuit of her own aims and business objectives to score another client – my mother!
+If I use this definition of aggression, then my bank manager was indeed rude, as her assertive behavior was solely in the pursuit of her own aims and business objectives to score another client – my mother!

 5 Confidence Faux Pas

-Stop the Spaghetti Handshake: There is nothing worse than a limp-wristed handshake.
-I attend a lot of professional business events and I’m always amazed by the number of executives who shake hands with with only the tips of their please don’t bit me fingers.
-If this is you, STOP IT!
+- Handshake: There is nothing worse than a limp-wristed handshake.
+I attend a lot of business events and I’m always amazed by the number of executives who shake hands with only the tips of their please don’t bit me fingers.
+If this is you, STOP the spaghetti handshake!

-Make Eye Contact: Confident assertive people can hold a gaze.
-Too much eye contact may feel intrusive, rude and dominant.
+- Eye Contact: Confident assertive people can hold a gaze.
+Too much eye contact may feel intrusive, rude or creepy.
 We need to strike a balance.
-You know that feeling when you are at a business event and speaking to someone who is scanning the room for someone better?
+You know that feeling when you are at party and the person you are speaking to is scanning the room for someone better?
 It feels awful doesn’t it?
-Don’t be that person – Learn to listen with your eyes.
-People instinctively like people who listen to them.
+Don’t be that person – Learn to listen with your body and use your eyes to connect.
+People instinctively like those who listen.

-Know What You’re Good At: I was speaking recently to a group of female execs on how to be successful with business video.
-I asked them what they could teach me.
-What they were really good at and you know what happened?
+- Strengths: I was speaking recently to a group of female execs on how to be successful with business video.
+I asked them what they could teach me – what they were really good at – and you know what happened?
 SILENCE!
 It was like pulling teeth.
-Why is it so difficult to share those things that we do really well?
+Why is it so difficult to share our strengths?
 Confident people know what they are good at.
 Take five minutes right now and write down ten things you are really good at.
 Anything counts – ironing, baking, laughter, motherhood, cleaning, writing.
 Go for it!

-Sit Up Straight!
-Of course this has to be on my list – I am the Posture Doctor after all.
-When was the last time you met a confident person who slouches?
+- Posture: Of course this has to be on my list.
+When was the last time you met a confident person who slouched?
 Exactly!
 When we sit or stand with expansive power postures, we boost our testosterone levels and testosterone is associated with success and the winner effect.

-I don’t think the subject of assertive behaviour is quite as clear-cut as I’ve presented in this post (and do please let me know your own personal thoughts on this in the comments below) but I hope it stimulates some good conversation and debate.
+I don’t think the subject of assertive behavior is quite as clear-cut and simple as I’ve presented in this post; and do please let me know your own personal thoughts on this in the comments below, but I hope it stimulates some good conversation and debate.